Liberal Catholicism: France

 With the help of Montalembert, Lammenais founded the Agence générale pour la défense de la liberté religieuse, which became a far-reaching organization with agents throughout France who monitored violations of religious freedom.
 As a result, the periodical's career was stormy and its circulation opposed by conservative bishops.
 In response, Lamennais, Montalembert and Lacordaire suspended their work and in November 1831 set out to Rome to obtain the approval of Pope Gregory XVI.
 Archbishop Quelen of Paris had warned Lammenais that he was being unrealistic and was viewed as a demagogue in favor of revolution.
 As Quelen was a Gallican, Lammenais ignored him.

 Although pressured by the French government and the French hierarchy, Pope Gregory XVI would have preferred not to make an official issue of the matter.
 After much opposition, they gained an audience on 15 March 1832 only on condition that their political views should not be mentioned.
 The meeting was apparently cordial and uneventful.
 Prince Metternich, whose Austrian troops ensured the stability of the Papal States, pressed for a condemnation.
 The Pope's advisors were convinced that if he said nothing, it would viewed that he did not disapprove of Lamennais's opinions.
 Mirari vos was issued the following August, criticizing Lamennais's views without mentioning him by name.

 After this, Lamennais and his two lieutenants declared that out of deference to the pope they would not resume the publication of L'Avenir and dissolved the Agence générale as well.
 Lamennais soon distanced himself from the Catholic Church, which was a blow to the credibility of the liberal Catholic movement, and the other two moderated their tone, but still campaigned for liberty of religious education and liberty of association.

 They corresponded with Ignaz von Döllinger regarding their views on reconciling the Roman Catholic Church with the principles of modern society (liberalism); which views had aroused much suspicion in Ultramontane, mainly Jesuit-dominated, circles.
 In 1832 Lammenais and his friends Lacordaire and Montalembert, visited Germany, obtaining considerable sympathy in their attempts to bring about a modification of the Roman Catholic attitude to modern problems and liberal political principles.

 Italy

 In 19th-century Italy, the liberal Catholic movement had a lasting impact in that it ended the association of the ideal of national independence with that of anti-clerical revolution.

+Ireland

+Daniel O'Connell contributed greatly to liberal Catholicism.